raspberrypilearning/mood-board/en/step_7.md

 [[[web-colour-palette]]]

-Or, you could choose an image and then select a colour palette to match:
+Or, you could choose an image and then select a colour palette to match.

 ![Examples of colour palettes from images.](images/image-palette.png)

 [[[trinket-image-library]]]
 [[[colours-from-image]]]

-**Note** that `page` is typically kept white `#ffffff`, but you might decide to change it as well.
+**Notice** that `page` is typically kept white `#ffffff`, but you might decide to change it as well.

 + Check that you colour palette uses contrasting colours